BabylonJS/Documentation/content/extensions/glTFExporter/glTFExporter.md

 glTF Exporter accepts an optional `options` parameter with certain functions and properties defined.

 ### Excluding geometry
 Sometimes you may need to exclude geometry from export, such as the skybox.
-You can define a boolean callback called `shouldExportNode` which accepts a BabylonJS node as an argument and returns a boolean, specifying if the node should be exported or not:
+You can define a boolean callback called `shouldExportNode` which accepts aBabylon.js node as an argument and returns a boolean, specifying if the node should be exported or not:

 ```javascript
 // Initializer code...